lucywoodman/the-happy-space-co/README.md

 ### User stories

-#### First-time visitor
+#### First-time visitors

-1. I run a local business and want to work alongside others for networking or collaboration opportunities.
-Do you have open working areas?
+1. As an entrepreneur, I want to know if there are open workspaces, so that I can work alongside others for networking or collaboration opportunities.
-2. I run a business alongside my main job and want an evening/weekend office space.
-What hours are you open?
-3. I'm researching options for myself/my company.
-How much does it cost?
-4. I work remotely and don’t have an adequate office space at home.
-Can I rent a personal office space?
-5. I work remotely and need a venue to run meetings and workshops.
-Do you have conference rooms with suitable facilities?
-6. I’m visiting this area and want somewhere close to the town centre to work from.
-Where are you located?
-7. I work remotely and I need an office space away from my noisy household.
-Do you have private and quiet offices?
-8. I need a reliable internet connection for lots of video calls.
-How good is your internet?
-9. My job involves lots of in-person meetings.
-Can I have visitors?
+2. As an entrepreneur, I want to know if I can have people visit my workspace, so I can continue my in-person meetings.
+3. As a remote worker, I want to know if there are personal workspaces with good desks and chairs available, as I'm fed up of working from my sofa at home.
+4. As a remote worker, I want to know what rooms are available for workshops, so that I can bring my team together for training once a month.
+5. As a side-hustler, I want to know when I can use the workspaces, so that I can work in the evenings and weekends on my business.
+6. As a local business owner, I want to know the cost of the workspaces, so that I can determine whether it is within budget.
+7. As a non-local visitor, I want to know how close the venue is to the town center, so that I won't get lost in an area I don't know.
+8. As a first time visitor, I want to know how good the internet connection is, so that I can be sure that I can run video calls without a hitch.
+9. As a first time visitor, I want to know how to reserve workspaces, so I can make a booking.
+10. As a first time visitor, I want to know where I can ask questions about the venue, so that I can get all the information I need before booking.

-#### Returning visitor
+#### Returning visitors

-10. I plan to be a regular visitor!
-How do I make long-term bookings?
-11. I need to ask a question/have a request for the owners.
-How can I get in touch?
+11. As a returning visitor, I want to be able to submit feedback, so that the business owners can consider my thoughts for future website/venue updates.
-12. I need a reminder of when I can visit.
-What are your opening hours?
+12. As a returning visitor, I want a reminder of the address/see a map, so that I can plan my route.
-13. I had a great experience!
-Where can I leave a review?
-14. I can't remember your location.
-What's your address?
+13. As a returning visitor, I want a reminder of the phone number/email address, so that I can contact the venue directly with any questions.
-15. I want to share your business with my friends/colleagues on social media.
-What are your social media accounts?
+14. As a returning visitor, I want to know the venue's social media accounts, so that I can share my location/experiences with friends/colleagues on social media.

 #### Business owner

-16. I want my business to succeed, and to do that, I need more bookings.
-17. I'm proud of my business and want to tell everyone about it.
-How can we show how amazing our service is?
+15. As the business owner, I want more bookings, so that my business can succeed.
+16. As the business owner, I want to to show how amazing our service/venue is, so that I can feel proud and that everyone will talk about it.
-18. I need a way for visitors to be able to contact me directly to ask questions or make requests.
+17. As the business owner, I want a way for visitors to be able to contact me directly through the website, so that I can help with special requests.

 ## Design